 Section 501(c)(18) contributions.
 Wages shown on your Form W-2 should not have been reduced for contributions you made to a section 501(c)(18) retirement plan.
 The amount you contributed should be identified with code "H" in box 13 of your W-2 form.
 You may deduct this amount subject to the limits that apply.
-Include your deduction in the total on line 31.
-Enter the amount and "501(c)(18)" on the dotted line next to line 31.
+Include your deduction in the total on line 32 (Form 1040).
+Enter the amount and "501(c)(18)" on the dotted line next to line 32.

 Treatment of excess deferrals.
 If the total you defer is more than the limit for the year, you must include the excess in your gross income for the year.
 If the plan permits, you can receive the excess amount.
 Although your employer must report on your Form W-2 the total amount of your elective deferrals, you (not the employer) are responsible to monitor the total you defer to ensure that the deferral limit is not exceeded.
 As explained below, you must notify the plan if you exceed the limit on excess deferrals.

-If you participate in only one plan and it permits these distributions, you must notify the plan by the date reguired by the plan that the deferral was too large.
+If you participate in only one plan and it permits these distributions, you must notify the plan by the date required by the plan that your deferrals exceeded the maximum amount allowed.
 The plan must then pay you the amount of the excess, along with any income earned on that amount, by April 15 of the following year.